Mathematical model: Philosophical considerations

 Many types of modeling implicitly involve claims about causality.
 This is usually (but not always) true of models involving differential equations.
 As the purpose of modeling is to increase our understanding of the world, the validity of a model rests not only on its fit to empirical observations, but also on its ability to extrapolate to situations or data beyond those originally described in the model.
 One can think of this as the differentiation between qualitative and quantitative predictions.
 One can also argue that a model is worthless unless it provides some insight which goes beyond what is already known from direct investigation of the phenomenon being studied.

 An example of such criticism is the argument that the mathematical models of optimal foraging theory do not offer insight that goes beyond the common-sense conclusions of evolution and other basic principles of ecology.
 It should also be noted that while mathematical modeling uses mathematical concepts and language, it is not itself a branch of mathematics and does not necessarily conform to any mathematical logic, but is typically a branch of some science or other technical subject, with corresponding concepts and standards of argumentation.

 Significance in the natural sciences

 Mathematical models are of great importance in the natural sciences, particularly in physics.
 Physical theories are almost invariably expressed using mathematical models.
 Throughout history, more and more accurate mathematical models have been developed.
 Newton's laws accurately describe many everyday phenomena, but at certain limits theory of relativity and quantum mechanics must be used.

 It is common to use idealized models in physics to simplify things.
 Massless ropes, point particles, ideal gases and the particle in a box are among the many simplified models used in physics.
 The laws of physics are represented with simple equations such as Newton's laws, Maxwell's equations and the Schrödinger equation.
 These laws are a basis for making mathematical models of real situations.
-Many real situations are very complex and thus modeled approximate on a computer, a model that is computationally feasible to compute is made from the basic laws or from approximate models made from the basic laws.
+Many real situations are very complex and thus modeled approximately on a computer, a model that is computationally feasible to compute is made from the basic laws or from approximate models made from the basic laws.
 For example, molecules can be modeled by molecular orbital models that are approximate solutions to the Schrödinger equation.
 In engineering, physics models are often made by mathematical methods such as finite element analysis.

 Different mathematical models use different geometries that are not necessarily accurate descriptions of the geometry of the universe.
 Euclidean geometry is much used in classical physics, while special relativity and general relativity are examples of theories that use geometries which are not Euclidean.